Ward-Prowse goal video - Stunning free kick for Southampton vs Wolves

 Ward-Prowse is known for curling spectacular free kicks into the top corner but on this one he said ‘you know what, I’m going to smash it into the top corner.
 No messing around.’
 And he did just that.

-Click play on the video above time and time again to watch another superb Ward-Prowse goal, as this was one of his best-ever free kicks, and he certainly has a fine collection for it to compete with.
+Click play on the videos below and above time and time again to watch another superb Ward-Prowse goal, as this was one of his best-ever free kicks, and he certainly has a fine collection for it to compete with.

 JWP joins Premier League elite